Legal Requirements for Marriage

 Legal requirements on the DAY OF the wedding

-You will need TWO persons over the age of 18 to act as official witnesses to your marriage and to sign the marriage register.
+The Signing of the Register, requires TWO persons over the age of 18 to act as official witnesses to your marriage and to sign the marriage register.
 The marriage register includes THREE documents:

 - Two copies of your official Government Certificate of Marriage – one of which I will forward to the Department of Births, Deaths & Marriages for official registration purposes, and one of which I keep as my own record.